 Nevertheless, at this stage of their development, the Supremacists have adopted the Isolationists’ rhetoric.
 And for some generations they have been winning the hearts and minds of the Isolationists’ children.
 Rowling has never openly acknowledged this truth within either canon nor in her interviews.
-But it is nonetheless the case that while the Isolationist mindset has become irrelevant, the ever-growing Supremacist view is still in its developmental stages and eventually it will manage to legitimize itself.
+But it is nonetheless the case that while the Isolationist mindset has become irrelevant, Considering where Rowling left this world, the ever-growing Supremacist view is still in its developmental stages and eventually it will manage to legitimize itself.
 And by then it probably won’t give a damn about blood purity.

 Where the Isolationist might legitimately, and historically view the Muggle-born as a threat, the Supremacist sees only a convenient scapegoat.
 He also (probably quite rightly) identifies this as the sector of the magical population least likely to support his aims.